donkarlo/nd_semiotic_project/README.md

 For files such as YAML, JSON, etc., it considers and prioritizes the data entry hierarchies within these files.

+# RAG
+The RAG system uses the given set of folder paths to build chunks and embeddings, and then uses an arbitrary LLM to answer users' prompts within the directory system, while considering the hierarchy of the files and their contents.

 # Language Conversion

 It develops conversion tools between different languages and formats, such as translating from YAML to LaTeX files.